gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 .# Abstract

-This specification defines a new member attribute that allows requesting assurance levels over existing claims, and another claim that allows sending the verification details for each of the claims verified and matching the requested level of assurance.
+This specification defines a new member attribute that allows requesting a minimum assurance levels over existing claims.
+As a response to this request, OP SHOULD provide extended information about the assurer and the resolved level.

 {mainmatter}